MigueelS/sensinginmotion/README.md

 ## How does it work?
 The sensors we're using are connected to Arduino and samples are taken from time to time.
 Those samples are sent to a remote server (Thingspeak was the chosen one) with HTTP Post using a GPRS communication.

-A serial communication is estabilished between the Arduino and the AR Drone 2.0 in order to receive GPS position information to tag to each sample taken.
+A serial communication is estabilished between the Arduino and the AR Drone 2.0 in order to receive GPS position information to tag each sample taken.
 The developed protocol is described [here](https://raw.githubusercontent.com/MigueelS/sensinginmotion/master/images/gps%20protocol.png).

 ## Instalation